McLarens and Minivans

 This dynamic is not unique to private credit.
 Across public markets, bond-like instruments that trade on equity exchanges, such as closed end bond funds, loan funds, and other income-oriented vehicles, frequently trade at persistent discounts to their underlying value.

 These discounts often persist even when the underlying bonds continue to perform, cash flows remain stable, and credit losses are limited.
 The common thread is not asset quality, but market structure.
 When fixed income instruments are priced in equity markets, valuation reflects liquidity preferences, volatility, and sentiment rather than yield, duration, and ability to pay.
+The discount is therefore a feature of the pricing venue, not a verdict on the credit itself.

 Source: ICI Research Perspective